-Visitor assistants will check with you if the dog is an assistance animal and has the appropriate licence and coat.
+Visitor assistants will check with you if the dog is an assistance animal.

 The gift shop sells a small selection of toys, pocket money toys and historical coins.

 Due to the large number of stairs, we ask that you leave your prams in the spaces below.